-Workload Redistribution Program Associated With Childbirth and Adoption for Tenured and Tenure-Track Faculty
+Workload Redistribution Program Associated With Childbirth and Adoption for Promotion Eligible Non-Tenure Track Faculty

 Download a copy of the program here

 Purpose.
-The University of Houston (UH) has a vested interest in the long-term productivity and retention of its faculty.
-This workload redistribution program is designed to provide flexibility in the teaching obligations of tenured and tenure track faculty members at UH who are the primary or co-equal caregiver to a newborn infant, or to a newly adopted infant or child.
-In doing so, this program serves to protect the University’s investment in its faculty while supporting the University’s research mission.
+UH has a vested interest in the long-term productivity and retention of its faculty.
+The University’s parental teaching relief guideline is designed to provide flexibility in the teaching obligations of non-tenure track faculty who are the primary or co-equal caregiver to a newborn infant, or to a newly adopted infant or child of up to six years of age.
+This guideline is also designed to protect the University’s investment in its long-term faculty and support the University’s educational mission.

 Guidelines.
 To accommodate adoption and childbirth related family responsibilities for promotion eligible NTT faculty, we encourage department chairs and program directors to collaborate with NTT faculty in developing workload redistribution mechanisms for one regular term semester.